-Invite your employee for turkey and all the trimmings at the local pub, pull crackers, wear daft paper hats and just spend the time eating, drinking and making merry the good old fashioned way.
+Of course, there is nothing wrong with sticking to something simple and traditional.
+Invite your employee for turkey and all the trimmings at the local pub, pull crackers, wear daft paper hats and just spend the time eating, drinking and making merry the good old-fashioned way.
 Tasteless Christmas jumpers optional!

 Crate Hire UK – Christmas Office Party Ideas & Planning Tips